kubeshop/tracetest/docs/docs/configuration/server.md

 - `TRACETEST_POSTGRES_PASSWORD: "postgres"`
 - `TRACETEST_POSTGRES_PARAMS: ""`

 You can also change the defaults for the Tracetest server, altering the port and path you access the dashboard from.
-For a docker based install done locally, this url is typically http://localhost:11633/.
-You can alter it by setting either of these environmental variables:
+For a Docker-based install done locally, this URL is typically `http://localhost:11633/`.
+You can alter it by setting either of the environment variables or using the `server` object in the server configuration file:

 - `TRACETEST_SERVER_HTTPPORT=11633`
 - `TRACETEST_SERVER_PATHPREFIX="/"`